Why become a referral agent?

 What is the GR transaction fee?

-We receive a fee of 5% on all referrals that we manage.
-GR members can always identify, negotiate and place their referrals to avoid that fee.
+GR receives a fee of 5% on all referrals that we manage.
+GR members can always identify, negotiate and place their referrals to avoid that fee, in fact we encourage it.

 How do I find referral leads?